 The bioaccumulation potential of MCCPs is considered to decrease with increasing carbon chain length and chlorine content, according to Glüge et al. (2018).
-ECHA suspects C14 chlorinated n-alkane with a chlorine content of 50-52 % and of 55-60 % as potentially bioaccumulative and therefore requested further testing under REACH (see section 1.3.1).
+ECHA suspects C14 chlorinated n-alkane with a chlorine content of 50-52 % and of 55-60 % as potentially bioaccumulative and therefore requested further testing under REACH, The Substance Evaluation Conclusion for MCCPs underpins their relatively long elimination or depuration half-lives in fish and mammals, which is interpreted as a characteristic of a bioaccumulative substance (UK Environment Agency, 2019, p82)).

-Glüge et al. (2018) note that besides the requested aqueous and dietary exposure tests by ECHA from the registrant, manufacturers tests for MCCPs with other carbon chain lengths and chlorination degrees will most probably be necessary to conclude whether or not MCCPs (or single congener groups of the MCCPs) should finally be considered as bioaccumulative.
+Glüge et al. (2018) note that besides the requested aqueous and dietary exposure tests by ECHA from the registrant, manufacturers tests for MCCPs with other carbon chain lengths and chlorination degrees will most probably be necessary to conclude whether MCCPs (or single congener groups of the MCCPs) should finally be considered as bioaccumulative.